Thai sex worker trial: Jury sent to begin deliberations

 Crown prosecutor Rebecca Mann told the jury in her closing statement this morning that the pair groomed and then set about defrauding the elderly complainants who had given evidence this week.

-The accused had accepted in relation to the obtaining by deception charges that they did get the money which meant the jury could focus on whether there were any "false representations made and with an intention to deceive without any claim of right".
+The accused had accepted that they got money from the complainants and she told the jury that meant they could focus on whether there were any "false representations made with an intention to deceive without any claim of right".

 Mann told the jury the pair were working together to befriend the complainants before setting out to extract money from them.